danielcarz/RESUABLE_TEMPLATES/README.md

                  + SASS:"This folder is the main folder that contains all styles for the Torve app.
 It's divided into two sections: the TEMPLATES FOLDER, which contains styles for each of the templates, and the COMPONE and MIXIN, which can be used for every template.

+NOTE: This app will added New templates periodically.